awsdocs/aws-cdk-guide/v2/ref-cli-cmd-bootstrap.md

 `--termination-protection BOOLEAN`  <a name="ref-cli-cmd-bootstrap-options-termination-protection"></a>
 Toggle AWS CloudFormation termination protection on the bootstrap stack\.
 When `true`, termination protection is enabled\.
 This prevents the bootstrap stack from being accidentally deleted\.
+To learn more about termination protection, see [Protecting a stack from being deleted](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html) in the *AWS CloudFormation User Guide*\.
 *Default value*: Undefined

 `--toolkit-stack-name STRING`  <a name="ref-cli-cmd-bootstrap-options-toolkit-stack-name"></a>